TheFern2/vim-stackexchange/.devnotes/notes.md

 ## TODO

-- open new question and answers in new buffer (WIP)
+- open new question and answers in new buffer - More or less done
-- add from date to query
+- add from date to query - fromdate is post creation and edit, not favorited date :(
 - query all sites
 - fan out question body
 - dataclass to keep track of question start end lines
 - favorite / unfavorite question
-- data and temp dirs creation in code
+- data and temp dirs creation in code - done

 ## March 13 2022

 new query
 - Open new queries in new buffers, s_ex_uuid
-- save questions query in dictionary by key uuid
-- when a new query comes in, check buffers, if one is closed, remove from dictionary

 - might be easier to save queries to files in plugin temp dir

-fromdate query
-- check if dates are sequential on json data (script)
-- check last date pulled
-- count how many questions the last file has, append new questions coming thru
+- test in python3